PennyLaneAI/pennylane/doc/development/deprecations.rst

 ----------------------------

-* Calling ``qml.matrix`` without providing a ``wire_order`` on objects where the wire order could be ambiguous now raises a warning.
+* Calling ``qml.matrix`` without providing a ``wire_order`` on objects where the wire order could be ambiguous now raises an error.
 This includes tapes with multiple wires, QNodes with a device that does not provide wires, or quantum functions.

   - Deprecated in v0.35